pm-cui/voltageFaultInjection/README.md

   - Power is cut to the STM32 and current flows from STM to Ground.

 ## Current Issues
-- With JP6 attached, STM32 is able to transmit data over to laptop via USB.
-However, it also connects the capacitors, leading to a slower drop in voltage to ground
-- With JP6 detached, STM32 is no longer able to transmit data over to laptop via USB.
-However, the drop in voltage is steeper and faster.
-- In both cases, there is a slow curve before hitting 0v.
-Look into capacitors schematics.
-- Perhaps transmit data from STM32 to Pico over the UART Pins.
-- Look to where are the capacitors and how to remove/ground them without affecting the usb transmit of data.
+- Looking at the schematics, JP6 connects the 3v3 output to the MCU.
+Therefore, I directly connected the 3v3 to the Pin leading to the MCU
+- However, Pin 32 on the MCU is not receiving power even though Pins 64, 48, 19 are all receiving power correctly.
+As a result, I am not able to transmit data via UART but I am able to transmit data via USB

 ## To Do:
 ### Raspberry Pi Pico